pyth-network/pyth-gitbook/pythnet-price-feeds/aptos.md

 # Pyth on Aptos

-Aptos contracts can update and fetch the Pyth prices using the Pyth Aptos Contract, which has been deployed on Testnet.
+Aptos contracts can update and fetch the Pyth prices using the Pyth Aptos Contract, which has been deployed on Mainnet.
 The documented source code can be found [here](https://github.com/pyth-network/pyth-crosschain/blob/main/aptos/contracts/sources/pyth.move).

 ## Updating Price Feeds